 - I do not have a right to access the Internet from school.
 Internet access is a privilege. - I will use the Internet from a CMS computer only for instructional purposes, research or career development. - I understand that I do not own any material I may create or post on the Internet at school.
 Any information I create, transmit or store may be inspected for any reason without my permission or knowledge. - Anything that I do on the Internet may be monitored by a teacher or other staff member. - I have read and understand the "Netiquette Rules" and Unacceptable Uses of the Internet.
-(The "Netiquette Rules" and Unacceptable Uses are in the Student Internet Use Regulation and are also posted on a separate page on the log in screen.) - If there was anything in the "Netiquette Rules" or Unacceptable Uses that I found to be confusing, I asked my teacher to explain it to me and now understand it. - I agree to follow the "Netiquette Rules" and not to engage in any activity that is an Unacceptable Use when I use the Internet at school. - If I do not follow the "Netiquette Rules" or if I engage in any of the Unacceptable Uses, I may lose Internet access at school.
+(The "Netiquette Rules" and Unacceptable Uses are in the Student Internet Use Regulation and are also posted on a separate page on the log in screen.) - If there was anything in the "Netiquette Rules" or Unacceptable Uses that I found to be confusing, I asked my teacher to explain it to me and now understand it. - I agree to follow the "Netiquette Rules" and not to engage in any activity that is an Unacceptable Use when I use the Internet - If I do not follow the "Netiquette Rules" or if I engage in any of the Unacceptable Uses, I may lose Internet access at school.
 There may also be disciplinary actions taken against me under the Code of Student Conduct, which could include a suspension.
-I may also be violating the laws of North Carolina or of the United States. - □ I have read all the information written above and understand it.
-I agree to follow all CMS Student Internet Use rules when using a computer to access the Internet at school. - □ I agree to follow all the rules for using computers and the Internet at school.
-(Students accepting this agreement digitally must check this box to indicate their acceptance of this agreement.)

-Students signing a paper copy of this agreement must complete the following information:
+I may also be violating the lav vs of North Carolina or of the U nited States.
+I have read all the information written above and understand it.
+I agree to follow all CMS Student Internet Use I agree to follow all the rules for using computers and the Internet at school.
+(Students accepting this agreement digitally must check this box to indicate their acceptance of this agreement.) dents signing a paper copy of this agreen nent must complete the follow ring information: Last t: First: Middle: Stud dent Signature: Date: Stud dent ID#:

-First: Middle:

-Date:

-Date: